KhavenTech/Rez/VMK_Rez.md

 #### Redmond, WA | (425) 559-1664  | <vennittah@outlook.com> | [Linkedin](https://linkedin.com/in/vennittah)

 ## EMPLOYMENT HISTORY
 **PORTFOLIO PROJECT MANAGER** _recognized and awarded for not only solving complex business problems but also for delivering significant results.
 Has successfully led the implementation of several medium to large programs and projects.
-Manage various aspects of the lifecycle including ideation, definition, prioritization, estimation, budgeting, resourcing, road mapping and continuous delivery.
-Focused on total customer satisfaction and improving customer experience._
+Manages various aspects of the software lifecycle including ideation, definition, prioritization, estimation, budgeting, resourcing, road mapping and continuous delivery.
+Focused on business priorities and total customer satisfaction._

 ### FOUNDER, Khaven Consulting                                                  2015 - Present
 * Founded consulting firm to assist small businesses in improving technical issues and operational efficiencies
-* Manage client acquisition and business development
+* Managed business development, client relationships & business operations
-* Manage project planning  & scheduling
-* Partnered to start a corporate catering company(**Rache Foods**); it now employs 3 full-time staff and 7 part-time staff
+* Partnered to start a small catering company(**Rache Foods**); it now employs 3 full-time staff and 7 part-time staff
-* Managed client relationships & business operations, e.g. collection of payments, staff scheduling, & event planning

 ### PROGRAM MANAGER, MasterCard                                                  2011 - 2014
 _Technology company and payments industry leader._